activeloopai/snark-doc/README.md

 Login to [lab.snark.ai](https://lab.snark.ai) to check the GPU hour used and credit left.

 # GPU spec and Pricing
-The GPU's you'll get right now are NVIDIA P106, which is slighlty faster than NVIDIA K80 for machine learning purposes.
+Right now we are providing NVIDIA P106 GPUs.
+For machine learning, these GPUs are slighlty faster than NVIDIA K80.
 We're currently working on providing 1080's.

 You'll be billed **9.5 cents** per hour of GPU time, which is much cheaper than anywhere else.